 But this device works in conjunction with speakers.
 If you do not have professional monitors, then the audio interface will be of no use.
 Therefore, at the start, you can use the built-in computer card.
 You don’t have to wait until you get the equipment you want.
 Always use what you have at hand.

 You can mix music in the same program where you did the arrangement.
-Most sequencers are versatile, allowing you to record live instruments, beat beats, edit parts, work with MIDI, mix, master, and much more.
+Most sequencers are versatile, allowing you to record live instruments, make beats, edit parts, work with MIDI, mix, master, and much more.
 You will also need processing plugins: equalizers, compressors, etc. They come with many programs.

 Mixing music in online sequencers allows you to do without any programs and plug-ins altogether.
 All you need is a computer, tablet or smartphone with headphones.
 For example, the functionality of Amped Studio gives you all the possibilities to mix a song.
 Here you can build a balance between tracks, pan them, even automate panning and volume for each instrument.
 A Premium account opens up even more automation options.

 Amped Studio has built-in compressors, EQ, gate, reverb and many other effects.
-You don’t even have to install any VSTs, although this sequencer allows you to use VSTs.
+You don’t even have to install any VST plugins, although this sequencer allows you to use VSTs.
 We mentioned that it is important to listen to the mix on different speakers for good mixing.
 Amped Studio opens from any device that has a browser.
 That is, we can check the mix anywhere: for example, visiting friends or parents.

 This online program also gives access to multiple accounts.
 All musicians from the group can work in it, listen to tracks, make changes, try unusual solutions, correct something.
 This makes music mixing more objective.
 The more ears the better.
 Fresh perception only helps the work.